KingOfCramers/masamicooks/content/recipe/roasted-spring-vegetables-with-spicy-Italian-sausage.md

 - Parsley, chopped
 - Salt and pepper

-_Replace the sausage with a vegan variety and voila!
-It's vegan!_

 ## Instructions

 Preheat the oven to 425 degrees F. On a large sheet pan, combine potatoes, onions, 1/4 C olive oil, and salt and pepper to taste.
 Use your hands to gently mix and spread into an even layer.\
 \
 Bake potato and onion mixture for 20 minutes.
 Meanwhile, prepare the other vegetables.\
 \
 After 20 minutes, remove the potato mixture from the oven.
 Add vinegar, summer squash, cherry tomatoes, green beans, 1/4 C olive oil, salt and pepper to the pan.
 Gently toss using a spatula and spread into an even layer.
-Place the sausages on top of the mixture and return to the oven for 30 minutes.\
+Place the sausages on top of the mixture and return to the oven for 20 minutes.\
 \
-After 30 minutes, remove the pan from the oven and set the sausages aside.
+After 20 minutes, remove the pan from the oven and set the sausages aside.
 Begin preheating the broiler.\
 \
 Using a spatula, stir the vegetable mixture.
 Return the veggies to the oven and broil for 5 minutes.
 Repeat this process 2-3 times until veggies have achieved a slight crisp and are browned at the edges.
 Serve topped with parsley.\
 \